chipsheppard/osixthreeo/readme.txt

 === OsixthreeO ===

-Contributors: ultranorman
+Contributors: Chip Sheppard
 Tags: one-column, two-columns, left-sidebar, right-sidebar, custom-background, custom-colors, custom-logo, custom-header, featured-image-header, featured-images, flexible-header, footer-widgets, full-width-template, theme-options, translation-ready, wide-blocks
-Requires at least: 4.0
+Requires at least: 4.5
 Tested up to: 5.2.3
+Stable tag: 1.0.0
 License: GPLv2 or later
-Stable tag: 1.0.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 OsixthreeO is a flexible, lightweight, multi-purpose theme with extensive customizer controls and a colorful custom header.

 == Description ==
-OsixthreeO has a unique custom header area with color, layout, text and height controls that let you decide what your site looks like.
+OsixthreeO has a unique custom header with color, layout, text and height controls that let you decide what your site looks like.

 2 Widget Areas
   - Sidebar